flemingsyaifullah/testapp/README.md

 <b>Your test cases :</b>

-1. This app still have no interface implementation, please create interface ICarListingService for this app with abstract method GetCarListing
+1. This app still have no interface, please create interface ICarListingService for this app with abstract method GetCarListing

-2. Please give implementation to the abstract method.
+2. Please give implementation to the abstract method of the interface.
-The implementation is just to migrate existing method CarListing (public ActionResult CarListing()) whereas currently still implemented at controller (HomeController).
+The implementation is just to migrate existing method <i>CarListing (public ActionResult CarListing())</i> whereas currently still implemented at controller (HomeController).
 There is no logic changes

 3. The dealer plan to open a new showroom branch at ABC city and need to follow regulation of ABC city as below :</br>